Categories

 These are the three protection tips used in Excel to protect your files.

-Now you are aware of the commonly asked question; you should do well.
-There are other topics as well you should be aware of like- Organizing Data, Converting rows to Columns, Finding Top Bottom Performance, Dropdown Lists and Printing all data on one sheet.
+Now that you are aware of the commonly asked question, you should do well.
+There are other topics you should be aware of as well, like Organising Data, Converting rows to Columns, Finding Top and Bottom Performance, Dropdown Lists, and Printing all data on one sheet.

 Avatar for Dynamic Web Training